security-alliance/frameworks/src/secure-software-development/secure-coding-standards-guidelines.md

 # Secure Coding Standards and Guidelines

-Adhering to secure coding standards and guidelines is essential for writing code that is resilient to security threats.
-These standards help developers avoid common vulnerabilities and ensure that security is considered at every stage of development.
+Using secure coding standards and guidelines increases the likelihood of you being resilient to security threats.
+Having these type of standards can help developers avoid common vulnerabilities, and help ensure that security is considered at every stage of development.

 ## Secure Coding Standards